Lillinator/discourse-left-side-burger/README.md

 To install, see [installing a theme component](https://meta.discourse.org/t/how-do-i-install-a-theme-or-theme-component/63682).

 Once installed, add the theme component to a site's main theme.
-Enable the `Center logo` setting if you want the main site logo centred in the header bar.
+Enable the `Center logo` setting if you want the main site logo centred in the mobile header bar.